JxTIN21/HEADLINER/README.md

 ## Acknowledgments

 - Hugging Face for providing pre-trained transformer models
-- The creators of BERT and T5
+- The creators of BERT and T5 architectures
+- The open-source community for the underlying libraries and frameworks